javk-cpu/proposal/README.md

 ```

 Since our instruction set is rather small, we also plan to add mnemonics
 to simplify the job of the programmer while writing assembly.
+For
+example, `mov b, a  ==>  orr b, zr, a`.

 ## Copyright & Licensing